TOGA Group of Companies

 'Meanwhile Use' projects

 While our properties await development approval, we don’t let them sit empty.
-Instead, we open the doors to those who need them most—offering temporary homes and safe spaces for charities, refugees, and community groups.
+Instead, we open the doors to those who need them most—offering temporary homes and safe spaces for people in need.

 The Kirk Pop-Up

-ReLove is setting up shop at The Kirk to sell pre-loved furniture to the public.
+Securing a space from TOGA, ReLove has set up a retail shop at The Kirk selling pre-loved furniture to the public.

-Securing a lease from TOGA, ReLove will transform the space using beautiful, rescued furniture.
-Every piece sold helps fund ReLove’s mission to furnish homes for people in need.
-It’s sustainable, social-impact driven, and open to the public.
+ReLove transformed the space using designer, rescued furniture.
+Every piece sold helps fund ReLove’s operations to furnish homes for people in need enabling both sustainability and social-impact.

 The Kirk is located at 422 Cleveland Street, Surry Hills.